YuanweiWu911/DeepQuery/README.md

 - `index.html`: The main HTML file for the web interface.
 - `styles.css`: The CSS file for styling the web interface.
-- `DeepQuery.py`: The Python Flask application that handles the backend logic.
+- `DeepQuery.py`: The Python FastAPI application that handles the backend logic.
 - `requirements.txt`: Python dependencies for the project.

 ## API Endpoints